ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

 - Adding Hugging Face's token integration ✅
 - Implementing Img2Img pipeline ✅
 - Pagination for history ✅
+- Use other presets as the main preset
+- Enable custom upscale factor for Real-ESRGAN
+- Multiple batches per generation

 Feel free to open an issue if you found one.
 Each time you submit an issue will improve this notebook's capability and further enhance your experience.